artemkv/artemkv.github.io/cryptocurrencies.md

 - Hashes and signatures are fundamental to cryptocurrencies
 - Hashes are useful as pointers: think Git, which is basically a linked list of commits that reference previous commits by hashes
-- Another way to use hashes is as commitments: if you have y = hash(x), you can reveal y first and x later, and be able to prove that x relates to y
+- Another way to use hashes is as commitments: if you have `y = hash(x)`, you can reveal `y` first and `x` later, and be able to prove that `x` relates to `y`
-- In other words, you can make a promise x and commit to it by revealing y, but only reveal the x later, and people should be able to confirm that what you promised is indeed what you say you promised
+- In other words, you can make a promise `x` and commit to it by revealing `y`, but only reveal the `x` later, and people should be able to confirm that what you promised is indeed what you say you promised

 ## Elliptic curve signatures